The Royal Hotel closed in March 2018 in need of total refurbishment.

 As you may be aware, the principle objective of the Friends of Ashby Bath Grounds (FOABG) is to protect and improve the Bath Grounds as a free, public access park and recreational facility for the benefit of the whole community.

-Our collective efforts, especially over the last 18 months have gone a long way towards achieving that objective.
-The support of our members and the almost 8000 Ashby residents who signed our petition against development on the Bath Grounds have resulted in the Developer withdrawing the proposal to build houses on the Bath Grounds from his new plans.
+Our collective efforts have gone a long way towards achieving that objective.
+The support of our members and the almost 8000 Ashby residents who signed our petition against development on the Bath Grounds have resulted in the Developer withdrawing the proposal to build houses on the Bath Grounds from their new plans.

-The Town Council’s proposed purchase of the freehold of the Bath Grounds from Oakland’s Hotels (which is dependent on the Developer gaining planning approval for this new application) will secure the Bath Grounds for the community, removing any threat to development on this important heritage green space and allowing the cricket and bowls clubs to extend their leases and apply for the sports development funding which they desperately need.
+The Town Council’s proposed purchase of the freehold of the Bath Grounds (see Housing on the Bath Grounds page) from Oakland Hotels (which is dependent on the Developer gaining planning approval for this new application) will secure the Bath Grounds for the community, removing any threat to development on this important heritage green space and allowing the cricket and bowls clubs to extend their leases and apply for the sports development funding which they desperately need.

 2019 Application Masterplan